Ah Young

-Cho Ah-young (born May 26, 1991), better known by her stage name Ah Young, is a South Korean singer and actress, as well known as a member of the South Korean girl group Dal Shabet.
+Cho Ah-young (born May 26, 1991), better known mononymously as Ah Young, is a South Korean singer and actress, best known as a member of the South Korean girl group Dal Shabet.

 Early life

 Ah Young was born on May 26, 1991, in Seoul, South Korea.
 She attended Dongduk Women's University and majored in entertainment.

 Career

 2011–2012: Career beginnings

 Ah Young made her official debut through the release of Supa Dupa Diva with Dal Shabet on January 3, 2011.

 On February 28, 2011, Ah Young made a cameo, with Dal Shabet, in the hit KBS drama Dream High, as a student of Kirin High School.
 Ah Young and Dal Shabet later appeared in the movie Wonderful Radio as the fictional girl group 'Corby Girls'.

 Ah Young also participated in Dal Shabet's reality shows Sweet Sweet Story and Cool Friends, as well as their YouTube series Shabet on Air.